aaryan-dharmadhikari/Year-3-Term-2-Imperial-Notes/Systems Performance Engineering/Performance Tracing & Profiling.md

 	- More accurate as you define the semantics; less noisy as a result, semantics are determinsitic
 	- Tricky to interpret as we are more interested in time than function calls **Quantization errors**
 - Interval resolution is limited (usually to single clock cycles but sometimes more).
-Fro example:
+For example:
 	- CPU can only record jump instructions every fifth CPU cycle
 	- It may be that an instruction is misattributed to a problem as recorded later than executed
+	- Async in CPU pipeline; not sure if multiple asynchronously retired instrs can be attributed to a cache miss or the new instrs that replace it
 - Time is (practically) continuous
 - This introduces "quantisation errors/biases"
 	- E.g., costs being attributed to the wrong state